-- Treat the matter seriously; - Avoid asking leading questions and keep an open mind (use phrases such as 'tell me, explain to me, describe to me'); - Make a written record of the information as soon as possible (where possible in the child's own words), which should include: - the name of the complainant and, where different, the name of the child who has allegedly been abused - When and where the alleged incident took place, including date and time - Who was present - The account of what is alleged to have happened

-- o o a description of any injuries observed

-- o o Your name, signature and date

-- The student's signature, if appropriate

-- If the complainant is the student him/herself, questions should be kept to the minimum necessary to understand what is being alleged.
+- Treat the matter seriously; - Avoid asking leading questions and keep an open mind (use phrases such as 'tell me, explain to me, describe to me'); - Make a written record of the information as soon as possible (where possible in the child's own words), which should include: - the name of the complainant and, where different, the name of the child who has allegedly been abused - when and where the alleged incident took place, including date and time - who was present - the account of what is alleged to have happened - a description of any injuries observed - your name, signature and date - the student's signature, if appropriate - If the complainant is the student him/herself, questions should be kept to the minimum necessary to understand what is being alleged.
 Care must be taken in asking or interpreting responses to questions about indications of abuse as this could have an effect on the evidence which is put forward if there are subsequent legal proceedings.